Want to receive our city newsletter? Sign up here. Learn More

 Stroll the trails, paths, and courtyards and explore the intriguing natural and cultural wonders of the Mississippi region, where persistence, ingenuity, and deep respect have bound people to the land.
-The gardens will offer a significant and growing collection of native and heritage plants, including over 50 species of trees, shrubs, perennials, and annuals.
+The gardens offer a significant and growing collection of native and heritage plants, including more than 50 species of trees, shrubs, perennials, and annuals.
 Study the colors and textures of an 80-year-old American Sycamore and notice its massive root system protruding from the ground in a blanket of lush ground cover.

 Sit nestled under a Live Oak with friends and enjoy the color and texture of shade-loving shrubs and ground cover.